How To Automate API using Playwright

 Yes.
 Playwright has different fixtures for UI and API automation.
 So you can combine UI and API testing as part of the same framework

-Do I need to run browser for API testing in Playwright
+Do I need to run a browser for API testing in Playwright

 No, Playwright uses a separate "request" fixture for API calls, which does not run the browser.
 This makes test execution fast.

 Absolutely!
-It's free, because Playwright is a fully open-source framework.
-The number of parllel threads is only limited by your CPU and the performance of your API.
+It's free because Playwright is a fully open-source framework.
+The number of parallel threads is limited only by your CPU and your API's performance.

 Which tests are usually more reliable, UI or API tests?

-API tests are more reliable because they don't have a dependency on the user interface of the browser.
+API tests are more reliable because they don't depend on the browser's user interface.
 It's just a data flow.